 Private Investigator Salary Information for Louisiana*

-According to the Bureau of Labor Statistics (BLS), the annual, average salary for PIs in Louisiana was $49,610 as of May 2020.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for PIs in Louisiana is $47,000 as of May 2023.
 For those pros who’ve forged a strong path in the field and have a handful of impressive success stories under their belt, the earnings here are even better.
-The BLS reports that those in the top 10% earned an average salary of $70,930 during this time.
+The BLS reports that those in the top 10% earn a salary that starts at $66,080.

 To earn licensure as a PI in Louisiana, you’ll need to be at least 18 years old, and you’ll need to come to the table with a background that’s free of any felony convictions.
 You’ll also need to show proof of having completed at least three years of experience in the field of private investigations within the last 10 years.
 All Louisiana private investigators must also take a 40-hour training course administered by the Board and pass it with a minimum score of 75%.

-Private Investigator Salaries in Baton Rouge, Lafayette, Lakes Charles, and New Orleans
+Private Investigator Salaries in Baton Rouge, Lafayette, Lakes Charles, New Orleans, and Shreveport

-PIs in Louisiana’s metro areas of Baton Rouge and New Orleans earn salaries that exceed the state average.
+PIs in Louisiana’s metro areas of New Orleans and Baton Rouge earn salaries that exceed the state average.

-In 2020, the following BLS stats provide a glimpse into what PIs in the median-top 10% salary range are earning in Louisiana’s largest metro areas:
+In 2023, the following BLS stats provide a glimpse into what PIs in the median to top 10% salary range are earning in Louisiana’s largest metro areas: